 - Success: To view only the successful automation activities.

 - Failure: To view only the failed automation activities.
 Failed activities will appear in red font with a notification icon.
 When an activity displays as Failed, hover your mouse over the Event status to see the reason the activity failed.
-This way you can address the failure and correct it in SalesLoft (or in Salesforce is the trigger failed on that end).
+This way you can address the failure and correct it in SalesLoft (or in Salesforce if the trigger failed on that end).
+If you experience any technical issues or sync errors, check out our Automation Rule Troubleshooting article.

 - Rule: Filter by the name of the rule.
-This way you can quickly see whether a rule has been triggering successfully.
-If the rule has failed you can troubleshoot to correct the issue
+This way you can quickly see whether a rule has been successful.
+If the rule has failed you can troubleshoot to correct the issue.